ManimCommunity/manim/README.md

 Is always welcome.
 In particular, there is a dire need for tests and documentation.
 For guidelines please see the [documentation](https://manimce.readthedocs.io/en/latest/contributing.html).
+This project uses [Poetry](https://python-poetry.org/docs/) for management.
+You need to have poetry installed and available in your environment.
+You can find more information about it in its [Documentation](https://manimce.readthedocs.io/en/latest/installation/for_dev.html)

 ## License